Training Configuration

 To reduce the training time, Postshot can use downscaled images.
 If enabled, this value specifies the maximum size of the larger dimension of an image.
 For example, if set to 1920, images of size 3840x2160 will be downscaled to 1920x1080.

 Downscaling images may also reduce detail in the trained model.
-However, it depends on the detail that is actually visible in the images and by how much the images are downscaled.
+However, this also depends on the detail that is actually present in the images.
+This can be due to blur, JPG compression or simply because the scene does not have as much texture.
+Downsampling the images can avoid wasting processing time in such cases.

-This specifies the number of Splat primitives that training will at most create in the scene.
-This directly affects how much memory and disk space the radiance field model requires as well as how much fine detail can be represented.
+The pararmeter sets a limit on the total number of Splat primitives that will be created in the model.
+This directly affects how much memory and disk space the radiance field model requires, how fast it can be rendered as well as how much fine detail can be represented.

-If there is not enough detail in your splat model, you can increase this value during training or continue training with a different value after it has been paused.
+If there is not enough detail in your splat model, you can increase this value during training or continue training with a different value after training has been paused.

 When using the Splat ADC profile, this value controls how much detail will be created in the scene.
 Values larger than 1.0 cause it to be more sensitive, adding splats already for smaller inaccuracies.
 Values less than 1.0 make it less sensitive, causing fewer splats to be created.